DamianB-BitFlipper/JS-OS/README.md

 user.
 The code is mostly commented and not too difficult to follow.

 Using this operating system is meant to be easy and very intuitive.
-It is currently under development and supports preemptive multitasking, interrupts, an ext-2 clone file system (supporting up to 16GB files), a bunch of file system utilities, a basic shell, a dynamic heap, memory protection, a 32bpp VESA VBE and a VGA driver, a window manager, keyboard and mouse driver, and a sound driver.
+It is currently under development and supports preemptive multitasking, interrupts, a full-blown ext2 file system, a floppy disk driver that has support for having persistent storage, an ext2/JS-OS clone file system (supporting up to 16GB files), a bunch of file system utilities, a basic shell, a dynamic heap, memory protection, a 32bpp VESA VBE and a VGA driver, a window manager, keyboard and mouse driver, and a sound driver.